Skip to main content

 Landlords have 15 days to return the deposit or 30 days to submit a claim for deductions.

-Disclaimer: This article is for informational purposes only and does not constitute legal advice.
+Disclaimer: This article is for information purposes only and does not constitute legal advice.
 For specific concerns regarding Florida Statute 83 or rental laws, consult a qualified legal professional.

 back